Reasons to watch 13 Reasons Why

 Invading one’s privacy isn’t cool, after all!

+On no. 3 in our list of Reasons to watch 13 reasons why is the highlight on ones privacy which us taken for granted these days.
 It just adds up to the rumours.
 What Tyler did to Hannah and Courtney, (and Clay did to Tyler) can never possibly be forgiven.
 In today’s age, especially due to the advent of social media, stalking has become frequent.
 But the question remains, do we really perceive its consequences?
 The feeling of constantly being followed, knowing that someone out there is tracing every move of yours- is simply terrifying.
 Feeling unsafe and insecure can take a severe toll on your mental health.